-8. Types of employment
+9. Types of employment

-- 8.1 Employees under this award will be employed in one of the following categories:
+- 9.1 An employee may be employed in one of the following categories:

 - (a) full-time;

 - (b) part-time; or

 - (c) casual.

-- 8.2 At the time of engagement an employer will inform each employee in writing of the terms of their engagement and, in particular, whether they are to be full-time, part-time or casual.

-9. Full-time employees
+10. Full-time employees

-A full-time employee is engaged to work an average of 38 hours per week.
+A full-time employee is an employee who is engaged to work an average of 38 hours per week.

-10. Part-time employees
+11. Part-time employees

-- 10.1 A part-time employee: - (a) works less than full-time hours of 38 per week; - (b) has predictable hours of work; and - (c) receives, on a pro rata basis, equivalent pay and conditions to full-time employees in the same classification. - 10.2 At the time of engagement the employer and the part-time employee will agree in writing on a regular pattern of work including: - (a) the hours to be worked; and - (b) the starting and finishing times on each day. - 10.3 These hours, once fixed, can only be varied by mutual agreement. - 10.4 Any agreed variation to the regular pattern of work will be recorded in writing.
+- 11.1 A part-time employee is an employee who: - (a) works less than the full-time hours of 38 hours per week; - (b) has reasonably predictable hours of work; and - (c) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - At the time of engagement the employer and the part-time employee will agree in writing on a regular pattern of work, specifying at least: - (a) the hours worked each day; - (b) which days of the week the employee will work; and - (c) the actual starting and finishing times each day. - 11.3 Any agreed variation to the hours of work will be recorded in writing. - An employer is required to roster a part-time employee for a minimum of 3 consecutive hours on a shift or a minimum of 3 hours, exclusive of meal breaks, on a broken shift. - An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee in accordance with clause 12-Casual employees. - 11.6 All time worked in excess of the hours as agreed under clause 11.2 or varied under clause 11.3 will be overtime and paid for at the rates prescribed in clause 19-Overtime. - A part-time employee employed under the provisions of clause 11 must be paid for ordinary hours worked at the minimum hourly rate prescribed in clause 15-Minimum rates for the work performed.